 - Blood levels may need monitoring as Latuda can cause numbers of white blood cells to decrease and leukopenia/neutropenia have been reported.
-Risk is higher in those with a pre-existing low WBC or a history of drug-induced leukopenia or neutropenia.
+The risk is higher in those with a pre-existing low WBC or a history of drug-induced leukopenia or neutropenia.

 - May increase blood sugar levels.
 People with a history of diabetes or at risk of diabetes should be monitored closely.
 May causes changes in blood cholesterol, lipid levels, or weight gain.

 - Potentially irreversible tardive dyskinesia can develop, even with low dosages used short term.
 Symptoms include facial grimacing, repetitive chewing, and tongue thrusting.

 - Rarely, may cause Neuroleptic Malignant Syndrome; symptoms include high body temperature, muscle rigidity, and mental disturbances; discontinue immediately and seek urgent medical advice.